Bobby Wagner: 2018

-On December 2, Wagner logged 12 combined tackles, one sack, two tackles for loss, and two takeaways near the goal line in a 43–16 home win over the San Francisco 49ers.
+On December 2, Wagner logged 12 combined tackles, one sack, two tackles for loss, and two takeaways near the goal line in a 43–16 home win over the 49ers.
 For his first takeaway, in the second quarter, he forced a fumble from Jeffery Wilson at the Seahawk 5-yard line, recovered it at the 3, and returned it 11 yards to the 14.
 Later, in the fourth quarter, he intercepted a pass from Nick Mullens at the 2-yard line and ran it back 98 yards for a touchdown, his first career pick six, to set the Seahawk franchise record for longest play.
 He earned NFC Defensive Player of the Week honors for his game against San Francisco.
 On December 10, against the Minnesota Vikings, Wagner was a part of many key third and fourth down stops as well as blocking a field goal by kicker Dan Bailey.
 The block proved to be controversial with the NFL eventually saying he should have been called for a penalty after using his teammates for leverage.
-Wagner was named first-team All Pro along with teammate Michael Dickson.
+In the 2018 season, Wagner had one sack, 138 total tackles (84 solo), one interception, 11 passes defended, and two forced fumbles.
+Wagner was named first-team All-Pro along with teammate Michael Dickson.
 The Seahawks finished second in the NFC West and made the playoffs as the No. 5-seed.
 In the Wild Card Round loss to the Dallas Cowboys, he had five total tackles.
 He was named to the Pro Bowl and earned First Team All-Pro.
 He was ranked 15th by his fellow players on the NFL Top 100 Players of 2019.